sbangalore/sbangalore.github.io/_posts/2019-11-25-my-30-day-experiment-which-doubled-my-arithmetic-speed-.md

 | 13  | 80 + 60 s left  | 74      | 06        | 69    | 1      |
 | 13  | 80 + 60 s left  | 74      | 06        | 69    | 1      |

-At this point, I decided to increase the difficult to 3 decimal point questions.
+At this point, I increased the difficulty to 3 decimal point questions.